cilium/cilium/Documentation/network/standalone.rst

                                           2 => 1.1.1.2:80 (active)

-Each of these operations communicate to the agent through its programmable API which for third party integrations can be used directly.
+Each of these operations communicate to the agent through its programmable API which can be used directly, for eample for third party integrations.

 This concludes the initial bootstrapping.
 More advanced configuration options for the Cilium Standalone Gateway can be found in subsequent sections below.